 When arriving in Hvar Town, focus your attention immediately on St. Stephen’s Square, definitely the touristic and social focal point of the town.
 This is Hvar’s main square, said to be the biggest square in all of Dalmatia.
 It’s a laidback place, lined with café and restaurant patios filled with sun-kissed tourists.

-Located basically right next to Hvar’s harbor, St. Stephen’s Square is where you’ll find the visitor center and a number of the town’s main historic attractions.
+Located basically right next to Hvar’s harbor, St. Stephen’s Square is where you’ll find the visitor center and a number of the town’s main historical attractions.
 The visitor center is housed in the 400-year-old Arsenal, a testimony to the town’s military history.
-Across from the Arsenal, you’ll see the Loggia, which is what’s left of what used to be a rector’s palace in the 15th century, when Hvar was controlled by Venice.
+Across from the Arsenal, you’ll see the Loggia, which is what’s left of what used to be a rector’s palace in the 15th century, when Venice controlled Hvar.

 Feel free to leave the square and poke around the backstreets of Hvar.
 Lined with beautiful old architecture featuring typical Venetian windows, these streets are great for random urban exploration (and a spot of shopping).

 To the left of St. Stephen’s Square lies the Benedictine Convent and Lace Museum.
-A small number of Benedictine sisters still live in this convent, never ever leaving it, spending their days praying and making lace from agava fibers.
-Inside, you can see amazing examples of their work.
+A small number of Benedictine sisters still live in this convent, never ever leaving it, spending their days praying and making lace from agave fibers.
+Inside, you can see outstanding examples of their work.
 If you have spending money, you can even buy a sample.
 This convent is one of the attractions in Hvar that close in the afternoon.
 Keep your eye on the time when exploring St. Stephen’s Square and the backstreets in the morning.

 Definitely, allow enough time to head back to St. Stephen’s Square and visit the square’s namesake Cathedral of St. Stephen.
 Remember that this building, too, closes in the afternoon.
-This is the centrepiece of Hvar Town, a historic structure with an impressive façade and an interior to match it.
+This is the centerpiece of Hvar Town, a historic structure with an impressive façade and an interior to match it.